 And Other Myths and Obstacles Mothers Encounter When Attempting to Create at a Professional Level

-ROOM FOR MOTHERHOOD IN THE THEATRE ARTS
+YOU ARE READING PART 2 OF MOTHERHOOD IN THE THEATRE ARTS

 As a member of the theater arts, I take pride in the craft’s claim to explore discriminatory social myths and strip them down, both by inclusivity in practice and revelation on stage.
 Yet the theater through bad practice has created its own collection of disenfranchised groups.
 One of the most recent groups seeking adjustment to exclusionary theater practices is theater practitioners with children, particularly the theater artist/mother.
 By disenfranchising this diverse group of willing collaborators, the theater dangerously cuts itself off from some of its greatest artists.
 Preserving the theater’s identity and rich reserves of artists depends on generating awareness of bad theater practice that leads to exclusion.
 If the theater does not create solutions to bad practice, it will devolve into a dimensionless, commercial space at a loss for life and creativity – and its patrons will fade with it.
 This article identifies some of the discriminatory restrictions created by the theater that prevent some of its greatest artists from working at highest capacity.
 (Living wage and childcare expenses, the major inhibiting factor, were covered in Part 1.)